neodaoist/guilds/README.md

 - It was premiered 25 July 2021 at the ICon Arts Festival in Romania by the ICon Arts Ensemble, featuring members of the Sibiu State Philharmonic Orchestra
 - V2 of the piece expands the number of guilds from 6 to 8, adding Blacksmiths and Cobblers
 - The smart score was minted as a 1 of 1 Music NFT — [OpenSea](https://testnets.opensea.io/assets/0x05988eb3fc03abb0da03331f2de1bb2b4fc98200/11) and [nft.storage](https://bafybeihr5t4nz4jen6m6liwvqxqduezhczgyeh2cmwgvhq6rmiaebcsiey.ipfs.dweb.link/)
-- Secondary royalties are paid to an ERC1155 contract which distributes ETH in  – [Slicer](https://testnet.slice.so/slicer/17)
+- Secondary royalties are paid to an ERC1155 contract which distributes ETH in proportion to slices owned – [Slicer](https://testnet.slice.so/slicer/17)

 ## 😎 What does success look like?
 - A fun, compelling experience for listeners